RobertGollagher/Freeputer/README.md

 Freeputer&nbsp;1.1 is coming!

-Expected as an alpha release by early 2017, it should include:
+Expected as an alpha release sometime in 2017, it should include:

 * an FVM 1.1, with **additional instructions**
 * continued support for targeting **x86** or **gcc** or **Linux** or **Java**